SirMishMash/Unity-StylizedGrass/README.md

 - Sky and Fog Settings Profile    HDRP settings that deal with Sky and Fog.

 Step 2: Grass Test Scene
+A Unity HDRP scene that will allow you to see and experiment with the grass asset.
+In the following image, the "Grass Test" scene will be seen.

 <img src = "https://github.com/SirMishMash/Unity-StylizedGrass/blob/main/Git_docImages/Scene1.PNG" />

+Heiarchy:
+- Lighting Settings      An empty game object with HDRP settings placed inside
+- Plane - Home           The plane where the assets and character controller rest on
+- Unity Chan Controller  A basic character controller that uses [Unity Chan](https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705)
+- Main Camera
+- GrassPlane-Quads       A plane of grass that uses quad particles
+- GrassPlane-Tris        A plane of grass that uses triangle particles
+- gCircle-Quad           A circle of quad particles
+- gPlane-Tris            A large plane of triangle particles with altered parameters to spawn more grass on a larger surface area

 **Wanna Support Me?**: http://paypal.me/sirmishmash